RIAEvangelist/ws-share/README.md

 4. type some stuff and watch both components use the same websocket

-## Create or use existing shared WebSocket
+## Create or Use Existing Shared WebSocket
 This follows the [standard WebSocket interface](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications).

 ```javascript